Santhoshkumard11/Cognizant-New-Joiners-FAQs/README.md

 # How to contribute
 - Fork the repo
 - Create a branch out of gh-pages branch
-  - add your changes to index.md
+- Add your changes to index.md
-- commit and push the changed
+- Commit and push the changed
-- make a PR
+- Make a PR

 Once the PR is reviewed, a merge will take place to add your changes